davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ### Summary & Skills

 Help teams design, develop, and deploy software.
 Work has ranged from desktop to data center, mobile to cloud, startups to research labs.
-Comfortable working alone, in pairs or teams; private or shared office; hybrid or remote, home or coworking space.
+Comfortabljkjke working alone, in pairs, or teams; private or shared office; hybrid or remote, home or coworking space.
 Began working remotely in 1999 - lived in Seattle, worked in Boston.

 #### Operating Systems & Programming Languages

 Productive working on Linux, MacOS, and Windows.
-Just need a Unix-like OS - Linux, MacOS (BSD) and Windows (WSL2) qualify.
+Unix-like OS - Linux, MacOS (BSD) and Windows (WSL2) suffice.

 Since 2005, worked mostly in Python, occasionally in C++ or Ruby.
 Prior to 2005 worked mostly in C++, occasionally in Perl, Python, or Ruby.